-The Alberta Professional Fire Fighters & Paramedics Association represents professional Fire Fighters, Paramedics, and Dispatchers in 20 communities across Alberta and the North West Territories.
-Over seventy-five percent of Alberta's population is served by professional Fire Fighters.
+The Alberta Professional Fire Fighters & Paramedics Association represents professional firefighters, paramedics, and dispatchers in 20 communities across Alberta and the North West Territories.
+Over 75 per cent of Alberta's population is served by professional firefighters.

 The Alberta Professional Fire Fighters & Paramedics Association (APFFPA) is affiliated with the International Association of Fire Fighters (IAFF).
 Our locals, through the IAFF, are affiliated with the Canadian Labour Congress (CLC), and the American Federation of Labour-Congress of Industrial Organizations (AFL-CIO).